mit212/lab8_2025/README.md

 </details>

 In this lab, you will be trying out different functions from OpenCV to visualize the computer vision techniques introduced in lecture.
-The entire lab is designed to take less than an hour.
+The entire lab is designed to take **around an hour**.
 Before the lab begins, we will do a quick demo of AprilTag detection and pose estimation along with the associated camera calibration procedure.
+We will also show you the output of the D435 depth camera in the Intel RealSense Viewer.
 The rest of lab time is allotted to working on the final project.
+Remember, building hardware always takes around 2-3 times longer than you think, so use your time wisely.

 ## 0 (Prelab) Software Set Up